Layla-P/TaskRunnerDemo/README.md

 Add the following to PATH variable in the USER VARIABLE section of Environment Variables:
 C:\Program Files\nodejs\
 --------------------------------------------------------------------------------------------
-Install grunt on the cmd.exe as admin npm install -g gulp
+Install gulp on the cmd.exe as admin npm install -g gulp
 -------------------------------------------------------------------------------------------
 To run the task runner from within Visual Studio 2013, the task runner explorer is needed: